-- AGM minutes minuting any Office Bearer changes - List of Office Bearers - Copy of Department of Fair Trading Paperwork - Financial Statement for the financial year Note: this does not have to be an Audit Report
+- AGM minutes minuting any Office Bearer changes - List of Office Bearers - Copy of Department of Fair Trading (or equivalent in each state), Paperwork/proof of Lodgement - Financial Statement for the financial year 12 month period Note: this does not have to be an Audit Report unless required in your state.
+Please check with the relevant State Department.